The64thGamer/cheeseepedia/content/wiki/september-2003-show.md

 ### Filming Locations

-Segments not film on location are filmed at MPS Studios, an exception to this is the the CEC TV Intro, which was filmed inside Dept 18. at the {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}}.
+Segments not filmed on location are filmed at MPS Studios, an exception to this is the the CEC TV Intro, which was filmed inside Dept 18. at the {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}}.
 This show is completely filmed in the DFW area.

-#### Segment 2

 - 'Hold On' was filmed at the now closed Americas Ice Garden.
 - 'I Thank You' was filmed at Leonhardt Lagoon Nature Walk, The Dallas Arboretum and Botanical Garden, and N Market St.

-#### Segment 4

 - 'I'll Take You There' was filmed at the NRH2O Family Water Park.

-### Credits

-- Jeremy Blaido - Director, Jasper T. Jowls Voice Actor
-- Duncan Brannan - Chuck E. Cheese Voice Actor
-- Annagrey Wiechman - Helen Henny Voice Actress
-- John Bowen - Munch Voice Actor
-- Earl Fisher - Pasqually Voice Actor
-- Robert Gotcher - Production Manager
-- Matt Daniel - Production Coordinator
-- Sammy Davenport - Music Director

 ### File Dates

-- (Studio C) DVD: 8/11/2003
+- Studio C DVD: 8/11/2003
-- (Studio C) Floppy: 8/22/2003
+- Studio C Floppy: 8/22/2003
-- (Studio C) Floppy v1.01: 9/3/2003
+- Studio C Floppy v1.01: 9/3/2003

+### Studio C Floppy:

+When inserting the upgrade floppy, a message would appear on the screen saying “ SEPTEMBER 2003 SHOW UPDATE FINISHED.
+ECHO CYBERSTAR PROGRAM HAS ALSO BEEN UPGRADED TO VERSION 1.30 ECHO QUESTIONS?
+CONCERNS?
+CALL 972-258-5613.
+ECHO REMOVE FLOPPY DISK AND RESET (REBOOT) THE COMPUTER.".
+A version 1.01 floppy was also released which fixed an issue with the show audio.
+When inserting the v1.01 upgrade floppy, a message would appear on the screen saying " SEPTEMBER 2003 SHOW UPDATE FINISHED (VERSION 1.01).
+ SHOW AUDIO SHOULD NOW OPERATE AS NORMAL.
+ CYBERSTAR PROGRAM HAS ALSO BEEN UPGRADED TO VERSION 1.30 QUESTIONS?
+CONCERNS?
+CALL 972-258-5613.
+ REMOVE FLOPPY DISK AND RESET (REBOOT) THE COMPUTER."

 ## Trivia

 - The logo shown on the monitor held by Chuck E. between songs is from the Existing Stage version of {{< wiki-link "January 2001 Show" >}}.
 The last few seconds of 'Larger Than Life' can also be seen before the logo appears.
 - The countdowns in intermission 1 and 3 reuse music from the {{< wiki-link "August 1997 Show" >}}.
 - Some of the stock footage in intermission 2's countdown previously appeared in the {{< wiki-link "September 2002 Show" >}}.
-- Chuck's curtains close during 'I Will Survive' on all versions, as well as Pasqually's on the 3-stage version.
-Chuck's curtains also close during 'Respect' on the Studio C version.
+- Chuck E's curtains close during 'I Will Survive' on all versions, as well as Pasqually's on the 3-stage version.
+Chuck E's curtains also close during 'Respect' on the Studio C version.
+- ‘Chuck E. Shuffle’ and 'Go Santa Go' appear on the Studio C DVDs but could not be played.